equal-l2/yolov5-interactive-viewer/README.md

 # YOLOv5 Interactive Viewer
-Run inference on images
+Run inference on images interactively

 ## Limitation
-- only single class model is supported
+- Only a single-class model is supported

+## Bonus
+`video.py` can bulk-infer on a video, using the config file exported from viewer (`main.py`).